jamesbconner/shokobot/DOCKER.md

 ### Dependency Management

-The Docker image uses **Poetry** for dependency management:
+The Docker image uses **pip** to install from `pyproject.toml`:
-- Dependencies are defined in `pyproject.toml`
+- Dependencies are defined in `pyproject.toml` (PEP 621 format)
-- Locked versions in `poetry.lock` ensure reproducible builds
+- The package and all dependencies are installed with `pip install .`
-- Only production dependencies are installed (no dev dependencies)
+- Only production dependencies are installed (dev dependencies excluded)
 - No need to manually update Dockerfile when dependencies change
+- Compatible with both Poetry and uv for local development

 ### Environment Variables